JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Run the embedded server

-Instantiating a server with Ktor is simple.
+Instantiate a server with Ktor.
 You need to tell the [embedded server](https://ktor.io/docs/create-server.html#embedded-server) that ships with Ktor to use the `Netty` engine on a port, in this case, `9090`.